Renormalization group and UV completion of cosmological perturbations: Gravitational collapse as a critical phenomenon: Exact parametric solution

 \section{Exact parametric solution}

 For completeness we report here the exact parametric solution for the case of spherically symmetric over- and underdensities.
-Most of the details are well-known, see e.g.~\cite{1967ApJ...147..859P,1969PThPh..42....9T,1972ApJ...176....1G,1994ApJ...431..486B}), but we also provide an asymptotic analysis by means of the parametric result which seems to be missing in the literature.
+Most of the details are well known, see e.g.~\cite{1967ApJ...147..859P,1969PThPh..42....9T,1972ApJ...176....1G,1994ApJ...431..486B}), but we also provide an asymptotic analysis by means of the parametric result that is perhaps less well known.